LukeMurphey/splunk-simplexml-setup-example/README.md

 });
 ```

-Next, I declare the rest of the class under the require config line I just made (change "CustomSetupView" to match the name of your file if you named it something different).
+Next, I declare the rest main body of the class under the require config line I just made above.
+Change "CustomSetupView" to match the name of your file if you named it something different.

 ```
 define([